NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/COOP-NEIS-Precipitation-In-R.md

 * Units (Standard)
 * Precipitation (w/ HPCP automatically checked)

-On the next page you must enter an email address for the data set to be sent to.
+On the next page you must enter an email address for the dataset to be sent to.

 #### Step 3: Get the data